miku/nntour/README.md

 (1x4) with another set of weights (4x1) into the output layer, which will result in a single number.

-In our example we want to learn an XOR-ish boolean function.
+In our example we might want to learn an XOR-ish boolean function.
+XOR over the first two columns.

 ```python
     X = np.array([